FREQUENTLY ASKED QUESTIONS

 Would you negotiate a claim on my behalf, and if so, is there an added cost?

 Yes, on first party claims (against your own carrier), we will communicate with the other appraiser and reach an agreement.
-The $150 fee includes this service.
+The cost of this service is an additional $100.

 What does the Law Say in Georgia?